 What comes to mind when you think of balance?
 A tightrope walker?
 A juggler?
 To most people today, the personal application is balancing work and family and personal needs.

-As a valuesparenting.com member, you can participate in Lifebalance on two levels:
+As a ValuesParenting member, you can participate in LifeBalance on two levels:

-- You have free access to a series of lifebalancing articles, appearing here every month that take the common clichés of our hectic, stressed, out-of-balance lifestyles and turn them around to create new balance-giving maxims for our time.
+- You have free access to a series of LifeBalancing articles, appearing here every month (in the VP Membership menu) that take the common clichés of our hectic, stressed, out-of-balance lifestyles and turn them around to create new balance-giving maxims for our time.
 Just reading these monthly articles will begin to create new, balanced paradigms in your mind.
 Click here for the current article.

-- Whenever you’re ready, you can sign up for the interactive Lifebalance course which will walk you through an exciting, re-clarifying thought process as you create a personal new strategy for balancing the years, “eras,” and “seasons” of your life.
-You subscribe to the year-long Lifebalance course one quarter at a time.
-All of the materials and "fill in" paradigm-shifters and planners are downloadable and will take only 30 or 40 minutes a week.
-(After all, this is a course to simplify and save time in your life, not to complicate it or add yet another task.)
+- Whenever you’re ready, you can sign up on the right for the 3-month interactive LifeBalance course where guides and audio discussions will walk you through an exciting, re-clarifying thought process as you create a personal new strategy for balancing the years, “eras,” and “seasons” of your life.
+It will take only 30 or 40 minutes a week (After all, this is a course to simplify and save time in your life, not to complicate it or add yet another task).